PouriaSterling/poet-bot/README.md

 * Go to your Slack workspace and invite the bot you just added to a desired channel

 * Now you can populate the botId field of your local.yml file in a few different ways.
 The ID will start with a 'U' and be followed by 8 alphanumeric characters.
-In Slack, do one of the following:
+In the Slack web client, do one of the following:
   * Go to `Manage members` and select `Download member list as a CSV` and look for your bot's `userid` field.
 Note you may not have sufficient priveleges in your workspace to access this page.
   * Send a message mentioning the bot using `@YOUR_BOT_NAME`, then hovering your mouse over the blue highlighted name should display a link in the bottom left corner of your browser.
 The ID is after the last forward slash.
   * If the above doesnt work, you can right click on the blue highlighted name and select `inspect`.
 You will find the botID at the end of the `href` attribute